Eligibility criteria for free healthcare

 One of the following is required to prove eligibility:

 - Current Work Visa (valid for two years or more)

 The legal guardians of children (18 years or under) who require treatment must prove their eligibility using one of the above documents.

 Private health insurance

-Patients must arrange for all payments to be made to the Nelson Marlborough District Health Board (NMDHB).
+Patients must arrange for all payments to be made to the Te Whatu Ora - Health New Zealand, Nelson Marlborough

-Nelson Marlborough Health will only invoice an insurance provider if the provider has accepted liability and has guaranteed payment to the DHB.
+We will only invoice an insurance provider if the provider has accepted liability and has guaranteed payment to us.

 If insurance does not apply, you are personally liable for the cost of your treatment.
 Payment can be made Monday to Friday 8am to 5pm at: